smart-data-models/dataModel.OSLO/ResourceReportForecast/doc/spec_DE.md

         model: "https://purl.eu/ns/mobility/passenger-transport-hubs#actuator"
         type: Property
     ResourceReport.location:
-      description: "Property.
-Model:'https://purl.eu/ns/mobility/passenger-transport-hubs#location'.
-Location of the Resource.
-This could be a bike parking station or the real-time location of the vehicle, e.g. in free-floating part transport."
+      description: 'Location of the Resource.
+This could be a bike parking station or the real-time location of the vehicle, e.g. in free-floating part transport'
       properties:
         object:
           format: uri